Trick-or-Treat, Halloween Events 2021

 *Sandisfield: No posted hours

-Savoy: Drive-thru trunk or treat at Town Park from 1 to 3 p.m.
+Savoy: Trunk or treat will be held at the Savoy Town Park on Oct.
+30 from 1 to 3 p.m.

 Stamford, Vt.: 6 to 7:30 p.m.